br-mat/annoying-plant/README.md

 **Circuit description:**
 As power supply in this version a 9V block battery or accumulator is used.
 The circuit is protected by a fuse and a diode agains reversed polarity.
 An improvement to this would probably be a [P-Mosfet](https://components101.com/articles/design-guide-pmos-mosfet-for-reverse-voltage-polarity-protection). <br>

 The next part is a Buck-converter to regulate voltage down to 5V, it is important to first adjust the convterter to about 5V output bevore soldering it in.
 Doublecheck the Voltage in order to avoid damaging parts! <br>
 On the right bottom of the sketch sits the Dfplayer module with our SD card. <br>

-Above the buck converter is the level shifter to avoid damage to the RaspberryPi Pico (not 5V tolerant GPIO) all logic signals towards the Pico needs to be leveld down to 3.3V. <br>
+Above the buck converter the module in red is a level shifter module.
+The Pico is not 5V tolerant at its GPIO (general purpose input output) Pins, we risk damaging the part.
+The ds3231 serial communication is pulled HIGH to 5V level.
+This is the reason why we must shift down the signal to 3.3V of the Pico.
+At the shifter module we apply the higher 5V voltage level (red wire) at **'HV'** and 3.3V (orange wire) to **'LV'**.
+Then module will automatically shift any binary (0 or 1) to its coresponding sides voltage level. <br>

 Now we talk about a whole group of parts, which should save some energy in the long run.
 The Pico is able to cut off its own power supply with a Flip-flop formed by the NAND Gates.
 It also controlls the RTC and set alarms to flip it on again to wake up the whole system.
 In the middle we see the CD401007BE IC it holds two NAND Gates.
 This part works together with the RTC module, at the top of the sketch and the two Mosfet transistors on the right.
 This group controlls the power of the microcontroller and the dfplayer module, as said saving energy by turning them of while waiting. <br>

 The last thing is a capacitive moisture sensor, it brings us the ability to monitor the plant condition and play sounds when the plant pot seems to be dry. <br>

 <br>